libp2p/blog/src/_blog/rust-libp2p-browser-to-server.md

 author: DougAnderson444
 ---

-# Rust libp2p in the Browser with WebRTC!
+# Rust-libp2p WebRTC now available in the Browser

-## What is rust-libp2p?

-Rust-libp2p is a set of libraries that allow you to connect to the libp2p network.
-Libp2p is a modular peer-to-peer networking stack that is used by many projects in the IPFS ecosystem.
-It is also used by many other projects outside of IPFS, such as Ethereum, Polkadot, and many others.
+WebRTC is now available (in alpha) for use as a browser Transport for rust-libp2p!
+Before now, WebRTC was only available on the server-side in rust-libp2p, but after months of coding and reviews, it is available on both the server and in the browser.

-## What is WebRTC?
+## Why WebRTC?

+### Data Channels

-WebRTC is a peer-to-peer protocol that allows browsers to connect to each other.
-It is used by many projects, such as Zoom, Google Meet, and many others.
-It is a protocol that is built into the browser, and allows for peer-to-peer connections without the need for a server.
+WebRTC is a peer-to-peer protocol that allows browsers and servers to connect to each other.
+It's main focus is to connect media (audio and video), however there is also a [data channel](https://webrtc.org/getting-started/data-channels) available which is what libp2p uses.
+By tapping into the data channel API, we have been able to build libp2p Transports over WebRTC.

+### Server vs Browser WebRTC

+Using WebRTC on the server involves using a Rust library, but in the browser it is available to Rust libraries through browser bindings from a crate called [`web-sys`](https://docs.rs/web-sys/latest/web_sys/).
+By tying the libp2p code to these WebRTC bindings, we have been able to connect in the browser over WebRTC in pure Rust!

-## Benefits of WebRTC over websockets and webtransport
+### Benefits of WebRTC over websockets and webtransport

-WebRTC is a peer-to-peer protocol that anables browsers and servers to connect with each other.
-It is a protocol that is built into the browser, and allows for peer-to-peer connections without the need for a server.
-The benefit os using WebRTC on the server side is that the server does not need certificates provided by a domain name -- you can run a home server without a dotcom!
+The benefit of using WebRTC on the server is that the server does not need certificates provided by TLS and a domain name -- you can run a home server over WebRTC without a dotcom!
+In rust-libp2p we can use self-signed certificates to enable the connections.
+Websocket would require TLS certificates.
+Webtransport can connect with self-signed certificates, however this transport cannot connect browser-to-browser like WebRTC can.

-With WebRTC in the browser, this enables developers to build full stack applications in rust without the need for a domain name or external server.
+With WebRTC rust-libp2p now available in the browser, we can enable developers to build full stack applications in rust without the need for a domain name or external server.

-## WebRTC options we had available in libp2p

-There were a few options available to us when we wanted to implement WebRTC in rust-libp2p.
-The first option was to use the [js-libp2p](https://github.com/libp2p/js-libp2p).
-The second was the `wasm-ext` protocol, which is now deprecated.
-And the third option (the option we implemented) was to use the bidnings to the browser provided by [web-sys](https://docs.rs/web-sys/latest/web_sys/).
+### Benefits over using js-libp2p-webrtc

+Before now, the only way the browser could connect to a rust-libp2p server over WebRTC was to use [js-libp2p](https://github.com/libp2p/js-libp2p).

-## Why full stack rust-libp2p WebRTC is so beneficial
+However, full stack rust-libp2p WebRTC is so beneficial.
+First, troubleshooting was much more difficult to do in two stacks, two languages, two styles of implementation.

-When I used js-libp2p, troubleshooting was difficult to do since there were two stacks, two languages, two styles of implementation.
-With rust-libp2p, we can now build full stack applications in rust, and use the same language and style of implementation on both the client and the server.
-This makes both developing applications easier as we can re-use code in both the browser and on the server, and as it makes troubleshooting much easier since the stack is in a single language with a single protocol.
 Even though js-libp2p and rust-libp2p implement the same libp2p spec, it's much more difficult to switch between languages when troubleshooting bugs and data flow.
+With full-stack rust-libp2p, we can now build applications that run in the browser and on the server in rust, using the same language and style of implementation on both the client and the server.
+This makes both developing applications fatser and easier as we can re-use code in both the browser and on the server.
+In fact, we were able to move a lot of code out of the server crate into a [common WebRTC utilities crate within the rust-libp2p repo](https://github.com/libp2p/rust-libp2p/tree/master/misc/webrtc-utils), This will apply to libp2p applications as well!

 ## How does libp2p use WebRTC?

 The bindings to web_sys are implemented as a Transport.
 This means that you can connect to the network in the browser as you would on the server.
 There is a full stack example [in the repo](https://github.com/libp2p/rust-libp2p/tree/master/examples/browser-webrtc).

+## Tutorial

+Code walk through?

 ## What's next?

-There is still work to be done to connect browser-to-browser in rust using web_sys.
-The spec is complete, and we are always looking for more help from other community members as well.
-Rust-libp2p using web_sys WebRTC means you can tap into the rich crate.io ecosystem of rust to build really cool connected apps.
+There is still work to be done to connect browser-to-browser in rust using `web-sys`.
+The [spec](https://github.com/libp2p/specs/tree/master/webrtc) is complete, and just needs to be implemented!
+We are always looking for more help from other community members to make this happen.

+Having `rust-libp2p` available in the browser means we can tap into the rich [crates.io](crates.io) ecosystem of rust to build really cool connected apps.
+Apps built with front-end frameworks like [Leptos](https://www.leptos.dev/), [Yew](https://yew.rs/), and [dioxus](https://dioxuslabs.com/) can now plug into libp2p within Rust.